AIR-Bench 2024: A Safety Benchmark Based on Risk Categories from Regulations and Policies: Evaluation and Takeaways

 \subsection{Evaluation Setup}

-We implement the evaluation pipeline using the open-source HELM framework~\cite{liang2022holistic}, which streamlines the process of sending prompts to the model under evaluation, incorporating the results into judge prompts, and extracting scores and reasoning from the judge model's output.
-The scores are then aggregated by averaging each category.
-Leveraging this pipeline, we conducted an extensive evaluation of \textit{22} models from 10 organizations, as detailed in Table~\ref{table:vlm_tested}, Appendix \ref{sec:detailed_eval_setting}.
-To ensure a diverse range of models, we accessed them through various platforms and API clients, including Anthropic, Cohere, OpenAI, Google's Vertex AI API, and Together's serverless model inference platform.
-A more in-depth description of the evaluation setup can be found in Appendix~\ref{sec:detailed_eval_setting}.
+We implement the evaluation pipeline using the open-source HELM framework~\cite{liang2022holistic}.
+This framework streamlines the process of sending prompts to the model under evaluation, incorporating results into judge prompts, and extracting scores from the judge model's output.
+We evaluated 22 models from 10 organizations (Table~\ref{table:vlm_tested}, Appendix \ref{sec:detailed_eval_setting}), accessing them through various platforms and API clients.
+Detailed evaluation setup is in Appendix~\ref{sec:detailed_eval_setting}.

+It's important to note that in our evaluation, a higher ``refusal rate'' indicates better alignment with safety guidelines.
+This metric represents the model's ability to refuse potentially harmful/risky requests.
+However, we acknowledge that complete refusal across all categories may not be ideal, as different jurisdictions and use cases may have varying safety requirements, which often can also be the case of safety over-cautiousness \cite{rottger2023xstest}.